The professional range is still the marquee appliance in any kitchen.

 From a budget standpoint, Jenn-Air is a good choice with 20,000 BTU burners, LCD clock and chromium griddle.

 Thermador is not as gadget oriented as the others, but has great burners with exceptionally good simmering.
-Thermador is the only company on our most reliable brands list based on service visits (Miele is as well, but their product is new).
+With their 1, 2, free program, Thermador is the most reasonably priced.

-Wolf has a very good grill as well as an excellent twin convection system.
-Miele and Jenn-Air have the twin, but Wolf cycles based on food for a better cooking result.
+Wolf has a very good grill as well as an excellent (probably the best) twin convection system and upgraded burners.
+Miele and Jenn-Air have twin convection, but Wolf cycle's are based on food for a better cooking result.

 Miele has just unbelievable controls and steam capability.
 It has the ability to bake breads and makes cooking really simple.